 Just be sure to grab a map so you know what you’re looking at and please be respectful by not climbing or generally causing damage to the ruins.
 With a little adventurous spirit, you can explore the incredible birthplace of ancient Greece’s heroes and gods.

 Contributed by Jose Harvey from My Normal Gay Life.

-Greece and its surrounding islands are full of breath-taking beaches.
+Greece and its surrounding islands are full of breathtaking beaches.
 But Elafonisi beach in Crete takes the crown for being the most magnificent!
-In fact, it’s been voted one of the top beaches in the world and it’s no doubt my favorite place in Greece.
+It’s been voted one of the top beaches in the world and it’s no doubt my favorite place in Greece.

 One of my favorite places to visit on Crete in winter, Heraklion is Crete’s gritty, Balkan capital.
 I find it to be the perfect mix of Greek food and beautiful architecture surrounded by a harder urban core.

 Gems like the Lakkos Historic District and the tops of the Venetian Walls often go unvisited by people who just pop in to see the Palace of Knossos.
 So many tourists come for just a day or two, but I spent two wonderful weeks here and didn’t even see everything!